Zildj1an/SELEX/README.md

 ```
 $ python Main.py
 ```
-Other files that could be used if the judge wants:
+Other files that could be used:
 - 3D_structure_creation_in_pdb.py Creates only one PDB for the DDBB (testing puposes)
 - GAN_Network.py (Same thing as GAN_Network folder but in one file)